 I wanted to make a really easy reference guide for the details here that might get overlooked.
 When I started planning my first trip to Paris, I had a hard time finding a blog that had everything practical on one page.
 I also got so caught up in where I wanted to go, that I overlooked some important things like, how to dress for the weather here, or the store hours(I still mess up on that today), or how to get into Paris from the airport.
 I compiled some different aspects to the city below and my advice for them, along with links if you need to find specific information or pricing.

 If you forgot to make change in your country, don’t panic!
-There are a lot of change exchange places in Paris that have either horrible rates, or good rates but tack on huge fees.
-Check and see with both your bank which ATMs will give you a good rate by just taking out cash.
+There are a lot of change exchange places in Paris that have either horrible rates or good rates but tack on huge fees.
+Check with your bank and see which ATMs will give you a good rate by just taking out cash.
 Or bring your currency with you and go to YES change, check the actual exchange rate of your country on google and compare to YES change.
-Also they have a slightly better exchange rate on their website, when you go into the store ask them to honor their online rates.
+Also, they have a slightly better exchange rate on their website, when you go to the store ask them to honor their online rates.
 One of their stores is right next to the Louvre.

 If you’re planning on traveling through multiple countries on your trip or throughout the year check out Keepgo.
 It’s $59 for 1GB and active for a year.
 It covers over 50 countries, so you don’t need to change sim cards when you cross a border.Click here for 15% off

 You can also just put your phone in airplane mode and just use wi-fi.
-I still haven’t gotten a french data plan and survive off of home and café wi-fi.
 If you haven’t already, download WhatsAppso you can call using wi-fi, or text people in different countries without paying fees.
 Just ask wherever you go if they have wi-fi, “Vous avez du wi-fi ?“

 This seems beyond obvious to me, but if you want to see Paris less crowded you need to do things early.
 If you want to go to the Louvre without tons of people, then get there before it opens. *if you can’t get there before it opens they do have a lesser used entry from the metro stop Palais Royal Musée du Louvre it’s better to enter from there*